-Human liquid waste disinfection and disposal poses a significant challenge in today's world.
+Human liquid and solid waste disinfection and disposal poses a significant challenge in today's world.
 In both urban and rural settings, sanitation and effective disposal of sewage is an issue that has not been addressed with the efficacy necessary for healthy and sustainable living conditions.
 As part of the Reinvent the Toilet Challenge (RTTC) launched by the Bill and Melinda Gates Foundation (BGMF) in 2011, researchers around the world are designing novel solutions for a field that has seen little evolution since the invention of the flush toilet in the late 18th century.